 I have a friend named Arnie Bellini.

 Last week, he set out to swim the English Channel.
 It is a daunting task – over 23 miles from the Cliffs of Dover across a massive shipping lane to France.
-There are very strong currents.
+There are powerful currents.
 The water temperature is between 50 and 60 degrees.
-It can take 12 to 15 hours, depending on conditions.
+It can take 12 to 15 hours, depending on the conditions.
 You don’t even try it without months of training and preparation.

 Arnie is almost as old as I am.
-I am not really sure what he was thinking but, when I heard he was going to try it, I was filled with admiration and was inspired.
+I am not sure what he was thinking, but when I heard he was going to try it, it filled me with admiration and inspiration.